 Free Access

-CCTV-5 and CCTV-5+ are the clearest public television routes in the reviewed material, and the official apps are free to download.
-That said, World Cup-specific digital access rules have not yet been fully spelled out for every platform.
+CCTV-5 and CCTV-5+ are the clearest public television routes in the reviewed material, and the official live pages clearly route viewers toward legal app access.
+World Cup-specific digital access rules have still not been fully spelled out for every platform.

 Paid or Subscription Access